AvansICT/TI2.1-CPP/Workshop 4/Workshop/myApp/readme.txt

 mkdir build
 cd build

-9. Make sure gcc is used as compiler export CXX=/usr/bin/gcc
+9. Make sure g++ is used as C++ compiler
+   (note: for c files use the gcc compiler must be used) export CXX=/usr/bin/g++

-9. Run cmake
+11. Run cmake
 cmake ..

-10. Run make
+12. Run make
 make

-11. Run the program
+13. Run the program
 ./myApp